Ensembl/plant-scripts/repeats/README.md

 ## Examples

-For large genomes such as barley or wheat you will need a large amount of RAM (~20GB) to run Red (see belowe):
+For large genomes such as barley or wheat you will need 20-30GB of RAM to run Red (see below):

 ```
 # test run, saves results in folder 'test_Atha_chr4'
 ./Red2Ensembl.py ../files/Arabidopsis_thaliana.fna.gz test_Atha_chr4 --exe /path/to/Red